rubysamurai/mui-sass/README.md

 ## Versioning

-MUI for Sass follows the upstream version of MUI framework.
-But last version number may be ahead, in case there is a need to release project specific changes.
+MUI for Sass follows the upstream version of MUI framework, but last version number may be ahead, in case there is a need to release project specific changes.
+Some upstream versions may be skipped if they include no Sass/JavaScript related changes.

 Please always refer to the [CHANGELOG](https://github.com/rubysamurai/mui-sass/blob/master/CHANGELOG.md) when upgrading.